andyl/vagrant_base/README.md

 ## Packaged Machines

-We publish a few standard machine configurations on our [Vagrant Cloud]:
+We publish machine images on our [Vagrant Cloud][vgc]

+Machine Profiles:
+- base - the simplest base machine
+- devmin - language runtimes and editors
+- devmax - devmin plus Docker, Postgres, Influx, Grafana, etc.
+- docker - devmin plus Docker

+For each profile, we have two variants:
-- RAW MACHINES start with blank machine images and are provisioned dynamically at boot time.
-Provisioning takes from 1 to 30 minutes depending on configuration.
+- RAW MACHINES start with a blank machine and are provisioned at boot time.
+  Provisioning takes 5-60 mins.
-- PACKAGED MACHINES are pre-provisioned - just download and run.
+- PACKAGED MACHINES are pre-provisioned to download and run.
+Machine images are 1-3GB.
+Create new machines in about 90 seconds.

-Six Machines in total:
-- raw & packaged base - a blank machine image
-- raw & packaged docker - contains everything needed to run containers
-- raw & packaged exchange - total package: DB, App, Grafana, etc. etc.

-Find our packaged machines on the [Vagrant Cloud](https://app.vagrantup.com/bugmark)

 ## How to prepare a new Packaged Machine